 Since the concentration of both caffeine and glycogen starts to rapidly decrease after commencing exercise, it is important to preserve their levels in the blood stream as much as possible.

-Endurance athletes should consume 1 mg of caffeine per kilogram of body mass and 90 grams of carbohydrates per hour to maintain the proper concentration of caffeine and glycogen in the blood.Consuming one Nrgy Unit Gel with one Nrgy Unit Gel with Caffeine per hour allows our endurance athletes to preserve the required concentration of caffeine and glycogen in the blood, maintaining a steady athletic performance and consistently achieving great results.
+Endurance athletes should consume 1 mg of caffeine per kilogram of body mass and 90 grams of carbohydrates per hour to maintain the proper concentration of caffeine and glycogen in the body.Consuming one Nrgy Unit Gel with one Nrgy Unit Gel with Caffeine per hour allows our endurance athletes to preserve the required concentration of caffeine and glycogen in the body, maintaining a steady athletic performance and consistently achieving great results.

 Want to learn more about fueling?
 Then check out the interview with Dr. Tim Podlogar - The Optima Fuel for Cyclists?